TwilightCitizen/Whackapede/README.md

 - Android Phones and Tablets running Android 5.0 (API 21) or Later.

+- Note that a hardware device is recommended for testing the game screen itself, as the emulators introduce subtle delays that can affect the correct animation of on-screen elements.

+- An emulator is fine to test the overall navigation and other app features.

 ## Log in Requirements & Credentials for Testing

 - None at this time.